 Amanda is a visual artist and Arts Therapist, and has worked professionally for ten years, both in private practice and for a range of community development organisations.
 During this time, she has worked with visual art, drama, creative movement, and performance.
 She has worked with adults and children with disability for almost 30 years, and throughout her entire working life has striven to both engage and recover her clients’ creativity to enhance quality of life.
 Amanda believes that a creative life is a healthy one, a self-directed, full, connected life.

-Amanda is passionate about community and social inclusion, and embraces “difference”.
+Amanda’s practice is arts-based.
+She specialises in trauma, anxiety, depression, grief and loss, identity/self-esteem.
+She is passionate about community and social inclusion, and embraces “difference”.
 She currently runs a private therapeutic art studio in Warrnambool, in south-west Victoria, under her business name, “Third Thing First”, and puts all of her working energy into nourishing and enhancing a safe and optimal creative space for a number of artists with disability, and private clients.
 The space functions both as an artist’s studio and a therapeutic hub.

-Amanda has joined the committee because she wants to support the field of Arts Therapies, and connect with her peers.
+Amanda joined the committee because she wants to support the field of Arts Therapies, and connect with her peers.
 The world needs us!
 And we need each other.
 As Muhammed Ali put it in his famous and concise poem: “Me………..We”.

-Belinda V Cody – Committee Member
+Belinda Cody – Committee Member

 Belinda has returned to the Committee, having served for several years previously, feeling inspired to foster and support the imminent possibility of integration and internationalization for the organisation, with flow-on benefits for all ACATA members and the field of Creative Arts Therapies.